Car Paint Protection FAQ’s

 How long does Ceramic Pro 9H last?

-Ceramic Pro bonds to the paintwork to provide a long lasting protective treatment.
+Ceramic Pro chemically bonds to your car’s paintwork providing a long lasting protective treatment.
 Actual durability will vary depending on the types of conditions encountered and the different maintenance regimes of individual owners.

 Ceramic Pro’s high chemical resistance means it will not be easily washed away by strong car wash shampoos or cleaning chemicals.